Pinball3D/AvironRower/README.md

 The OTA (over the air) firmware files are avalible at https://os-prod.update.rowaviron.com with an archive above.
 Theoretically theese could be used to install a custom recovery and OS on the board.

+QUICK UPDATE

+Ive found a development build of Aviron's apk.
+It allows you to bypass the subscription aswell as do many other things.
+You can find it above aswell as
 ## Board

 The tablet runs on a Rockchip 3399 (RK3399), which seems to be common for embedded systems like this.